The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Introduction

-Analogously to the fundamental theorem of tropical geometry \cite[Theorem 3.2.3]{macsturm} (also called Kapranov's theorem in the case of hypersurfaces, see \cite{kapranov}), one can ask if solutions to a differential equation tropicalize to solutions of its tropicalization, and if all the tropical solutions can be lifted back.
-For Grigoriev's setting this question has been positively answered in the case of ODEs by Aroca et al.~in \cite{aroca} (assuming $R$ is an uncountable algebraically closed field of characteristic 0).
-These ideas have also been extended to the case of algebraic PDEs in \cite{sebastian}.
+Analogously to the fundamental theorem of tropical geometry \cite[Theorem 3.2.3]{macsturm} (also called Kapranov's theorem in the case of hypersurfaces.
+See \cite{kapranov}), one can ask if solutions to a differential equation tropicalize to solutions of its tropicalization, and if all the tropical solutions can be lifted back.
+For Grigoriev's setting this question has been positively answered in the case of ODEs by Aroca et al.~in \cite{aroca} and subsequently generalised to PDEs in \cite{sebastian} (assuming $K$ is an uncountable algebraically closed field of characteristic 0).
+Furthermore, paralleling the role of Gr{\"o}bner theory in the non-differential setting, where a tropical variety is the set of weight vectors whose initial ideal does not contain any monomial, the authors of \cite{FT20} and \cite{hugao} define initial forms and develop a Gr{\"o}bner-theoretic approach to Grigoriev's framework for ODEs.

-Furthermore, paralleling the role of Gr{\"o}bner theory in the non-differential setting, where a tropical variety is the set of weight vectors whose initial ideal does not contain any monomial, the authors of \cite{FT20} and \cite{hugao} define initial forms and develop a Gr{\"o}bner-theoretic approach to Grigoriev's framework.
+In tropical geometry the necessary datum to perform the tropicalization of a set of polynomial equations over a ring $R$ and of its solutions is that of a nonarchimedean valuation $v:R \rightarrow S$ to a semiring $S$.
+To introduce a similar notion of tropicalization in the differential case we will treat here, we need a \emph{differential enhancement} of such a valuation.
+See Definition \ref{def:diff-enhan}.
+For now, let us just say that if $R$ is a differential ring and $v: R \rightarrow S$ is a valuation then a differential enhancement of $v$ is a pair $\mathbf{v}=(v,\widetilde{v})$ where $\widetilde{v}$ is a map from $R$ to a space endowed with a differential structure that is somehow compatible with $v$.